Opticulex/BatchedEngine/README.md

 ### Adding a function

-When creating a function (in this case, a 'Click' command), the system will first check how many prior functions there are and set the current cound to +1 of that number (so if there were 10 existing functions it would set the next one to 11).
+When creating a function (in this case, a 'Click' command), the system will first check how many prior functions there are and set the current count to +1 of that number (so if there were 10 existing functions it would set the next one to 11).
 This number will be called `[count]` in this documentation for ease-of understanding.
 You will then be promped to enter all the info required for the command, in this case, the coordinates to Click (11,10 in this example).
 Once you enter them, it will compile your data.

 It will create a directory within the projects `code` folder named `bevl_[funtion type][count]` (in this case, `bevl_Click11`).
 It then writes into this directory the file `bevl_data.bat`, which contains all the data for the funtion.
 This will include the function type, metadata and the data for the command, in this case, the coordinates of the Click.
 It will then make sure the total count of lines is properly updated.